rust-lang/rfcs/text/0000-unicode-idents.md

 All code written in the Rust Language Organization (*rustc*, tools, std, common crates) will continue to only use ASCII identifiers and the English language.

-For open source crates it is recommended to write them in English and use ASCII-only.
-An exception should be made if the application domain (e.g. math) benefits from Unicode and the target audience (e.g. for a crate interfacing with Russian passports) is comfortable with the used language and characters.
-Additionally crates should provide an ASCII-only API.
+For open source crates it is suggested to write them in English and use ASCII-only.
+An exception can be made if the application domain (e.g. math) benefits from Unicode and the target audience (e.g. for a crate interfacing with Russian passports) is comfortable with the used language and characters.
+Additionally crates should consider to provide an ASCII-only API.

 Private projects can use any script and language the developer(s) desire.
-It is still a good idea (as with any language feature) not to overuse it.
+It is still a good idea (as with any language feature) not to overdo it.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation